 - Station 93 Looking Back: A Film About the Evergreen Student Firefighters - This documentary features the untold story of the Evergreen student firefighters of the 1970s and 80s.

 Dive into South Sound history on this exclusive excursion.
 You’ll learn about indigenous cultures, tour local ecosystems, dine at the historic Lord Mansion, and visit a historic homestead that was settled in 1845 by African American settler George Bush.
 Experience an exclusive tour of the George Bush Prairie Farm site with faculty archeologist Dr. Ulrike Krotscheck.
 Customize your experience by choosing a guided eco tour of the Nisqually wetlands or a writing workshop with Member of the Writing and Literature Faculty Dr. Eirik Steinhoff.
+Learn the story behind the Lord Mansion with Washington State Historical Society Program Facilitator Len Balli '98 as your guide.
 Don’t miss this unique Evergreen field trip experience!

 $100 ticket includes charter bus transportation, a catered lunch, an exclusive faculty-led tour of an archeological site at the George Bush Prairie homestead, plus your choice of a guided eco tour of the Nisqually wetlands or a writing workshop.